 With that, we are officially finished with our study of the 37 practices.
 May we all continue practicing these instructions with mindfulness, vigilance, and integrity until we reach full awakening for the benefit of all beings.
 Best wishes and good luck to all of us!
 Sarva mangalam!

-May I continue to remain, / dispelling all their suffering.
+For just as long may I remain / dispelling all their suffering.

 2018 class audio: June 28, 2018